 If you so desire, you can choose a double structure, a smaller log dimension and additional insulation, for the walls of your house.
 In Finland, this structure is often insulated with wood fibre, which preserves the breathing properties of the wall.
 Insulation is placed on the inside of the wall, and the surface is finished with log panels or other preferred surface material.

-The additional insulation can also be applied externally, which will leave the log surface exposed inside the house.
+The additional insulation can also be applied externally which will leave the surface of the logs exposed inside the house.
 An external solution for additional insulation purposes may also be required by certain planning regulations.